 September 16, 2013: DVTA begins a one-year management agreement to operate CRT.

-April 1, 2014: The DVTA will begin construction of its new facility.
+April 1, 2014: The DVTA begins construction of its new facility.

 The DVTA has evolved from a fixed-route company with a 10-mile radius to a full-service public transit provider serving eight communities along a 36-mile length.
 Our operating budget has grown to over nearly $1.8 million annually, and we are diversifying into new routes and lines of business each year.